My May reading recap: reflections on the month and short reviews of the novels I read this month.

-An introduction to my personal curriculum on vampires.
+An introduction to my personal vampire literature curriculum.
 What do vampires reveal about the living?

 April Reading Recap